isc-projects/kea/doc/sphinx/arm/hooks-rbac.rst

 Extensive Example
 ~~~~~~~~~~~~~~~~~

-Here is an extensive example for a role accepting all read commands at
+Here is an extensive example for a role accepting all read commands, with
-the exception of "config-get", e.g. for hiding passwords.
+the exception of ``config-get``, e.g. for hiding passwords.
+For any remote
+user who is not recognized as "user1", all commands should be rejected.

 The first option is to put the allowed commands in the "accept-commands"
 list and to reject anything else: